cloudant-labs/slate/docs2017/src/api/document.md

 it does not matter whether a document still exists, or has already been [deleted](#delete).

+A purge request must identify the `leaf` version of a document.
+In other words,
+you must specify the _last_ revision of a document.
+You cannot request a purge of an earlier revision of a document.

+When a purge is requested,
-A purge affects the specified version of a document, _and_ all its predecessor versions.
+it affects the specified ('lead') version of a document, _and_ all its predecessor versions.
 This is necessary to ensure that all references to the document can be removed from the database.
 However,
 if a document version is _also_ present within another revision branch, then the purging process halts before removing the version that would 'orphan' the revision branch.

+<div id="sampleDocumentStructure"></div>

 For example,
 in the following diagram,